deshiiii/deshiiii.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Im a UX Researcher and Market Analyst based in Berlin.
+Quant.
+UX Researcher and Market Analyst formally affiliated with CAMS (EHESS).
+Until recently based at the Computational Social Science Lab in Berlin.

-Check out my projects to see what I've worked on in the past!
+Specialised in identifying and modelling online micro and macro user behaviour dynamics with computational methods.
+Over the course of my research career, I have worked at the intersection of industry and academia (PhD, Computer Science) working mainly in the field of digital media and entertainment.

+Semantically, interested in Computational Social Science and it's applications to industry.
+Methodologically, interested in MMMs, surveying, causal inference, information theory and complex networks to name a few!